untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 directory they were installed in.
 Make extra sure the version you pass to -v is indeed the one matching the kernel you built:

-  untangle-qemu-mkinitrd -f ~/images/dracut.initrd -p /tmp/modules-$version -v $version
+  untangle-qemu-mkinitrd -f ~/images/dracut.initrd -p /tmp/modules-$version/lib/modules/$version -v $version

 4. update the modules tree in the UVM disk image
 ------------------------------------------------

-  untangle-qemu-udpate-modules -f ~/images/stretch-uvm.qcow2 -p /tmp/modules-$version -v $version
+  untangle-qemu-udpate-modules -f ~/images/stretch-uvm.qcow2 -p /tmp/modules-$version/lib/modules/$version -v $version -n eth0

 5. boot a UVM instance
 ----------------------